|►||Academic Services Home|

 If you do not finish in the quarter you applied for your degree, you will have to apply again.
 You must be registered for at least two credits in the quarter you graduate.

 Once your papers have been accepted by your Supervisory Committee members, you may schedule your final oral examination with them.
 Once the date and time are set, complete an Oral Exam Scheduling Form (available from Paula Milligan) and obtain the GPC’s signature.
 The GPC requires that you bring an up-to-date course worksheet and your committee meeting schedule to him in order for you to obtain approval on your exam committee and schedule.
 The up-to-date worksheet is done in a meeting with the GPA, Paula Milligan.
-Once you have obtained the GPC’s signature on your Oral Exam Scheduling Form, you should give this form to Jane Meyerding (Thomson 419), who will reserve a room for the exam and notify all involved.
+Once you have obtained the GPC’s signature on your Oral Exam Scheduling Form, you should give this form to the International Studies program coordinator (TBA) in (Thomson 419), who will reserve a room for the exam and notify all involved.
 Paula will prepare your file for your oral exam.
-Be sure to make an appointment with the GPA in the quarter before you plan to graduate, to avoid last-minute surprises, and to review the procedures for finishing.
+Be sure to make an appointment with Paula in the quarter before you plan to graduate, to avoid last-minute surprises, and to review the procedures for finishing.

 Prior to your exam, your file will be given to one of your committee members.
 Aside from providing a record of the work you have done in the program, your file also will contain your Oral Exam Completion Form and the Warrant for Master’s Degree.
 Both of these documents must be signed by your committee members following the successful completion of the oral exam and will remain in your file.
 The signed Warrant for Master’s Degree will notify Paula that your graduation is approved, and as soon as any course contingencies are satisfied, Paula will notify the Graduate School that you may be graduated.